asdyxcyxc/FULLSHADE.github.io/_posts/2019-08-01-vulnserver-trun.md

 title: Classic JMP ESP buffer overflow exploitation - remote overflow in Vulnserver
 ---

-This post covers the beginning of any exploit developers journey, the classic buffer overflow exploitation.
+This post covers the beginning of any exploit developers' journey, the classic buffer overflow exploitation.

 This post covers the exploitation of the Vulnererver TRUN command, utilizing a JMP ESP and EIP overwrite to obtain remote code execution on a system.

 ## Introduction - what is a buffer overflow?

 So what exactly is a buffer overflow vulnerability?
 A buffer overflow vulnerability is a software programming error that occurs commonly in C, and c++  applications when the software author uses insecure functions.
 A buffer overflow vulnerability is where an input function is not validating the amount of user input that is given, which will allow a user to give too much the data that can then overwrite the buffer sized amount that is designated for the input, and start writing data onto the stack.

 The classic exploitation technique for a standard buffer overflow is to fill up the input buffer, and calculate exactly how much data you need to precisely place a JMP instruction within the EIP  memory register.
 The EIP memory register is responsible for pointing to the next address that is going to be executed, if the attacker can add a JMP instruction into this EIP register, they can have that JMP instruction point to a malicious payload, a malicious shellcode payload.